bythebug/bythebug/README.md

 # 💫About Me :

 Hey there!
-My name is Suraj Van Verma, but you can call me the "Code Whisperer."
+My name is Suraj, but you can call me the "Code Whisperer."
 I'm currently a B. Tech student studying Computer Science at Vel Tech University in Chennai, India, where I spend most of my days decoding and debugging code.

 In my spare time, I like to create and design things that are both functional and visually appealing.
 You know, because I'm not just a nerd - I'm a stylish nerd.
 I've had the opportunity to work on some pretty cool projects, like a web-based chatbot editing environment and a cloud-based code snippet application.